A survey, review, and future trends of skin lesion segmentation and classification: Training and Evaluation

 \subsection{Training Environments}

-In order to train different ML and DL algorithms and architectures, there are numerous frameworks and libraries to provide a convenient training protocol.
-These frameworks assemble complex mathematical functions, training algorithms, and statistical modeling available without programming from scratch.
-Some equip distributed and parallel processing abilities and fortunate development and deployment attributes.
-However, Table~\ref{tab:Frameworks} displays the commonly devoted DL and/or ML frameworks in the selected 365 SLA articles that have been applied in the last decade from 2011 to 2020.
-The articles that have explicitly prescribed training protocol(s) are assessed to deliver the facts in this section.
+In order to train different ML and DL algorithms and architectures, there are numerous frameworks and libraries that provide a convenient training protocol.
+These frameworks assemble complex mathematical functions, training algorithms, and statistical modeling tools, allowing their convenient usage without the need to program from scratch.
+Table~\ref{tab:Frameworks} shows the commonly used DL and/or ML frameworks in the SLA articles that explicitly specified the training protocol(s).

-It is noticeable from Table~\ref{tab:Frameworks} that Keras, TensorFlow, and Pytorch with Python and/or MATLAB programming languages (massively Python) have been most popularly devoted in the last decade to training automated SLA models.
-However, the adaptation of those DL frameworks depends on many factors, for example, the level of API, computational speed, architecture, and debugging facilities, which are briefly characterized in the following paragraph.
+It can be observed from Table~\ref{tab:Frameworks} that Keras, TensorFlow, and PyTorch with Python and/or MATLAB programming languages (most commonly Python) have been most popularly applied to train automated SLA models.
+Remarkably, most recent articles preferred PyTorch with Python as an SLA development tool.
+Moreover, those three frameworks are also most popular in other domains according to their popularity.
+However, applying those DL frameworks depends on many factors, for example, the level of API, computational speed, architecture, and debugging facilities.